felixms/arma-rcon-class-php/README.md

 # Arma 3 Rcon PHP-Class
-An easy-to-use php class for sending rcon commands to Arma 3 servers.
+This class let's you easily send RCON commands to your Arma 3 server.

+# Installation

 # Examples